MinecraftServerControl/mscs/README.md

     Backup the Minecraft world.
 Backup all worlds by default.

+* list-backups [world]

+    List the datetime of the backups for the world.

+* restore-backup [world] [datetime]

+    Restore a backup for a world that was taken at the datetime.

 * console [world]

     Connect to the Minecraft world server's console.
 Hit [Ctrl-D] to detach.